MaximilianLoessl/data_analysis/readme.md

 - The R-files run independent from each other, so you can't just use the variables from the first script

+- If multiple files are in the input folder, the reader searches for "thickness" in the filename.
+If it is missing, the files don't get recognized.

 ## What is still missing?

 1. The opportunity to read multiple separate subjects from a folder